johnjyin/Opencart-Default-Responsive-Theme/README.md

 </ul>

 <h2>Installation</h2>
-Upload folder to your Opencart website root (not over-writen any existed files):
+Upload following folders to your Opencart website root (not over-writen any existed files):
   <ul>
     <li>catelog</li>
     <li>image</li>
   </ul>
-And logon into back-end >> System >> Settings >> Store >> Template, select "defaultresponsive".
+And logon on back-end >> System >> Settings >> Store >> Template, select "defaultresponsive".<br/>
+Notes: you have to keep the "default" theme as its original state, which has been pre-installed with your Opencart and located in "\catalog\view\theme\".

 <h2>Following Me</h2>